LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125518829-1ba2cf30-368a-49dd-abfc-47c9e2521620.png)

-If you look at the response, Elasticsearch lists the error type(line 5) as "illegal_argument_exception" and the reason(line 6) as "Field [InvoiceDate] of type [keyword] is not supported for aggregation [date_histogram]"
+If you look at the response, Elasticsearch lists the error type(line 5) as "illegal_argument_exception" and the reason(line 6) as "Field [InvoiceDate] of type [keyword] is not supported for aggregation [date_histogram]."

 This error is different from syntax error messages we have gone over thus far.
 It says that the field type keyword is not supported for `date histogram aggregation`, which suggests that this error may have something to do with the mapping.

-Let's check the mapping of the ecommerce_original_data index:
+Let's check the mapping of the `ecommerce_original_data` index:

 ```
 GET ecommerce_original_data/_mapping